You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 What are the generic sources for osimertinib mesylate and what is the scope of freedom to operate?

 Osimertinib mesylate is the generic ingredient in one branded drug marketed by Astrazeneca and is included in one NDA.
-There are four patents protecting this compound.
+There are five patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 There are two drug master file entries for osimertinib mesylate.
 One supplier is listed for this compound.
 There is one tentative approval for this compound.